spion/spion.github.com/src/documents/promise-nuggets/21-context-managers-transactions.html.md

 ## Notes

-`.finally()` is a convenience function that allows you to schedule another operation to be executed without modifying the result or error from the original promise.
+The method `.finally()` allows you to schedule another operation to be executed without modifying the result or error from the original promise.
 It works similarly to the sync `finally` in `try / catch / finally`

 The context manager idea can be extended further to allow us to add extra resources which will be automatically disposed.
 The API could look like this: